 Once goals are established, the next step is to put a data collection process in place.

-“Any plan should establish processes to ensure data continues to be collected and progress is assessed at regular intervals as you transition your fleet,” LeCroy said.
+“Any plan should establish processes to ensure data continues to be collected and progress is assessed at regular intervals as you transition your fleet,” LeCroy says.
 “Continuing to update your progress toward your goals over time is key so that you can see, share, and celebrate your achievements.”